 Guided by a GTM naturalist, you are provided with all the necessary equipment, including waders and boots, for this environmental educational experience.
-You'll have the chance to pull a seine net through the waters of Guana Lake, collecting fish, crabs, and other species, while learning about the diverse marine life that inhabits the area.
+You'll have the chance to pull a seine net through the waters of Guana Lake, collecting fish, crabs, and other species, while learning about the diverse marine life inhabiting the area.

 Admission: This event is free, but a $3.00 per vehicle parking fee applies.
 Reservations are required, so please register in advance to secure your spot.